 Today, water features mainly operate on electricity, but solar power is beginning to become popular as well.
 They are typically self-contained, so they don’t require water to be pumped in from an outside source.
 The water is recycled from a hidden reservoir, which is contained either inside the water feature itself or in a basin underground.

 The sizes of water features range from ones small enough for a tabletop, to ones large enough to cover an entire wall.
-They can be constructed from stone, granite, stainless steel, glass or a range of other materials.
+They can be constructed from pottery, stone, granite, stainless steel, glass or a range of other materials.
 Most modern water features have timers to control the hours they run and some have even more advanced controls, such as synchronizing music and light animation with the water’s movements.

 Water Walls are a relatively new water feature, but are gaining popularity, especially in high-end homes and buildings.
 It consists of a large rock slab over which water falls.
 The water can come down in a series of steps or flow like a curtain down to the bottom, where the reservoir is contained.
 The wall can be a single sheet of glass or rock, such as granite or slate, or it can be built of wood or resin and covered in tiles or concrete.
 A water wall will be louder than a fountain or waterfall, so it’s best to place it in a large space where it won’t drown out conversation.

 Fountains are the most common water feature and come in a variety of styles.
 There are vase fountain kits in which the water spills from the vase onto the ground and into the basin below, where it’s recycled back up to the vase.

 Then there are spitting fountains, which feature a statue spitting into a bowl or other basin.
 These spitters are usually incorporated into larger water features, but can also be stand-alone fountains.